 - Store the container in a cool place out of the light for seven days.

-- Strain the mixture and pour the liquid into containers, leaving about one-third air in each container.
+- Strain the mixture and pour the liquid into containers, leaving about one-third of the air in each container.

 - Put lids on the bottles loosely for the next two weeks.
 This will allow the gases generated during the fermentation process to be expelled.

-The FFJ can be used after the initial seven days.
-Although, it reaches its peak after an additional seven days.
+The FFJ can be used immediately after straining but, it reaches its peak after an additional fourteen days.
 For spraying on leaves and soil, mix two teaspoons of juice in one gallon of water.